Welcome to Botany Beginners 2022 — Managing Prairie Strips

 Tentative lecture topics

-Live on Tuesdays from noon to 1pm, and replayed at 7pm the same day.
+Live on Tuesdays from noon to 1pm, and posted to our YouTube page by 7pm the same day.

 June 21 — Plant ID fundamentals 1: Basic terminology.
 How to take plant photos for later ID.
 Plants of the Day: two to four most common CRP forbs